If you’re reading this, you’re likely struggling with cart abandonment.

 Creating a customer-specific campaign would help you to identify when a user is logged in to your site—as found when using a brand customer loyalty program—and show specific popups for them.

-Here’s an example of how such a popup could look.
+Here’s an example of how such a campaign could look.

 Sometimes, all it takes is an unexpected message to know you’re appreciated as a customer.
 Brands know that, but few take advantage of such.
 Remember that if you’re using popups for email collection only.